Adarsh-Kumar-001/Snake-Game/README.md

 ### Features:
 - Console-based gameplay with smooth controls
 - Use of efficient data structures and data types
-- No use of predefined data structures for better learning and optimization
 - Database support for storing player scores
 - Leaderboard system to track high scores
 - Multiple file distribution for code organization